 Several studies are helpful to your doctor in making the diagnosis of hiatal hernia, including:

-Laparoscopic Hiatal Hernia Repair and Nissen fundoplication is the procedure of choice for repair of a hiatal hernia.
+Laparoscopic Hiatal Hernia Repair and Nissen fundoplication is the procedure of choice for the repair of a hiatal hernia.
 Patients that have paraesophageal hernia which allows the fundus to be displaced into the chest above the GE junction, or patients with other abdominal organs (e.g. spleen, colon, liver) displaced into the chest, should be repaired urgently.
-Repair will help prevent complications such as bleeding, intestinal disruption, strangulation and the like.
+The repair will help prevent complications such as bleeding, intestinal disruption, strangulation and the like.
 Elective repair is recommended only for patients that are asymptomatic and have a sliding hernia.
-This group of asymptomatic patients may also be followed clinically seeking surgery only when symptoms arise.
+This group of asymptomatic patients may also be followed by clinically seeking surgery only when symptoms arise.

 In the past, open surgery was the only option for repair.
 This approach is associated with prolonged recovery time and a large painful incision.
 With the new minimally invasive approach, surgery is now a viable initial therapy even for patients who are asymptomatic.

 The laparoscopic hiatal hernia repair and Nissen fundoplication is performed through five quarter-inch incisions through which a camera and instruments are placed.
 The hernia is reduced from the chest into the abdomen.
-This may require separation of abdominal organs from the lung and middle chest structures.
+This may require the separation of abdominal organs from the lung and middle chest structures.
 The hiatus is then re-approximated to the appropriate size.
-Some hernias are so large and tissues are so poor that prosthetic material must be used to prevent recurrence.
+Some hernias are so large and tissues are so poor that prosthetic material must be used to prevent a recurrence.
 Hernia defects greater than 5 cm are buttressed with mesh.
 This significantly decreases the recurrence rate.
-After adequate repair of the hiatus, a new lower esophageal valve is constructed by wrapping a two-centimeter portion of the stomach around the lower most portion of the esophagus.
+After adequate repair of the hiatus, a new lower esophageal valve is constructed by wrapping a two-centimeter portion of the stomach around the lowermost portion of the esophagus.
 This collar is then anchored to the tough fibers of the diaphragm.
 The procedure typically lasts for two to four hours depending on the size and contents of the hernia.
 Patients are started on clear liquids the next morning and are discharged in the afternoon.
 The open surgical technique involves an 8-10 inch upper abdominal incision with a hospital stay of 5-7 days.